Basics of Python Programming, Part 2

 Welcome to Part 2 of my series on Python programming basics!
 In the previous article, I covered a range of fundamental topics such as variables, data types, string formatting, and more.
 If you haven’t already read Part 1, I highly recommend checking it out for a solid start to Python programming basics.

-Now, in this next installment, we’re going to dive deeper by exploring additional essential concepts.
-We’ll be discussing functions, logical operators, conditional statements, Booleans, and loops.
+Now, in this next installment, we’ll be discussing functions, logical operators, conditional statements, Boolean values, and loops.

 Functions

 Functions are an integral part of programming that allow you to organize your code into reusable blocks.
 They serve the purpose of encapsulating a set of instructions that perform a specific task.
-You can then run that specific task by calling the name of the function.
+You can then use and reuse those encapsulated functions as many times as you want, simply by calling its name.

 def add_numbers(a, b):